Low-degree lower bounds via almost orthonormal bases: Core of the proof: the model when

 So, when we enumerate over all possible sets $U^{(1)}, U^{(2)}, \underline{\mathbf M} $ that have respective cardinality $u_1$, $u_2$, and $m$, and since these sets have cardinalities bounded resp.~by $(2D)^{u_1}, (2D)^{u_2}$ and $(2D)^{2m}$, we obtain

-using again that $c_{0} \geq 4$ and $D \geq 2$. \end{proof}
+using again that $c_{0} \geq 5$ and $D \geq 2$. \end{proof}

 {\bf Step 3.
-From entry-wise bound to operator norm bound.} In Step 2, we proved an entry-wise bound on $\Gamma-I$.
+From entrywise bound to operator norm bound.} In Step 2, we proved an entrywise bound on $\Gamma-I$.
 To prove Proposition~\ref{prop:ortho}, it remains to provide a bound in operator norm.
-Since, for symmetric matrices, the $\ell^2\to\ell^2$ operator norm, can be upper-bounded by the $\ell^{\infty}\to\ell^{\infty}$ operator norm, which is the maximum of the $\ell^1$-norm of the rows, we can translate the entry-wise bound of Proposition~\ref{prop:scalprod} to a bound in $\ell^2\to\ell^2$ operator norm
+Since for symmetric matrices the $\ell^2\to\ell^2$ operator norm can be upper bounded by the $\ell^{\infty}\to\ell^{\infty}$ operator norm, which is the maximum of the $\ell^1$-norm of the rows, we can translate the entrywise bound of Proposition~\ref{prop:scalprod} to a bound in $\ell^2\to\ell^2$ operator norm

+We have the following lemma. \begin{lemma} Fix a template $G^{(1)}$.
+For any positive integer $u$, we have